 Do you want to multiply your plants but you don’t want to spend any money?
 You can simply do this by cutting your own plants, then put the stem in soil or soak the plant’s stem in the water.
 Basically, it clones the parent plant.
 This may sound like science fiction, but it’s not!
 It’s a natural process of a plant to regrow by itself.
-The cloning of plant is a very common method of propagation.
+The cloning of plants is a very common method of propagation.
 Here are the 12 plants you can easily grow from cuttings.

 Aster is a beautiful plant that looks like a daisy but with a starry-shaped flower head.